getoctane/octane-components/README.md

 fetch('/token')
   .then((resp) => resp.json())
-  .then((data) => {
-    const { token } = data;
-    subscribeCustomer(token, planName);
-  });
+  .then(({ token }) => subscribeCustomer(token, planName));
 ```

+> Note that `checkForBillingInfo` is a convenience check and does not guarantee that valid billing info will be available in the future.
+For example, a customer could remove their payment information, or their payment details might expire.

 **Params**

-- `token` _(required, string)_ — A customer token representing the customer you want to subscribe.
+- `token` _(required, string)_ — A customer token.
 - `plan` _(required, string)_ — The name of the plan to subscribe the customer to
 - `options` _(optional, object)_ — Optional configuration options
   - `options.checkForBillingInfo` _(optional, boolean)_ — Whether or not to verify that there is valid payment information for the customer before subscribing them.
 Defaults to `false`.

-> Note that `checkForBillingInfo` is a convenience check and does not guarantee that valid billing info will be available in the future.
-For example, a customer could remove their payment information, or their payment details might expire.

 ## Styling components